jillbot/tsp/wp-content/plugins/tweet-old-post/readme.txt

 == Description ==

-> If you want to see a live demo of the plugin you can check <a href="http://www.youtube.com/watch?v=YOnlWmyO3VU">http://www.youtube.com/watch?v=YOnlWmyO3VU</a>.

-### Why to upgrade to PRO ?

-Using the <a rel="friend" href="https://themeisle.com/plugins/tweet-old-post-pro/">PRO version</a> of the plugin you will unleash the most important functionality : images in tweets .
-Using those your RT/CTR will go crazy.

-Other notable features :

-* Multiple Social Accounts
-* Custom Post Types support
-* Linkedin support
-* Post with image
-* Custom Schedule
-* Post to Xing / Tumblr

 ### What the plugin can do ?

 This plugin helps you to keeps your old posts alive by sharing them and driving more traffic to them from social networks.
 It also helps you to promote your content.
-You can set time and no of posts to share to drive more traffic.For questions, comments, or feature requests, <a href="https://themeisle.com/contact/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">contact us</a>!
+You can set time and no of posts to share to drive more traffic.For questions, comments, or feature requests, <a href="http://themeisle.com/contact/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">contact us</a>!

-For updates follow https://twitter.com/themeisle If you have anything you can let us know <a href="https://themeisle.com/contact/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">here</a>.

-ThemeIsle is a Codeinwp product where we also offer a <a href="http://www.codeinwp.com" rel="friend" title="psd to wordpress">psd to wordpress service</a>, we blog about different topics like : news, <a href="http://www.codeinwp.com/blog/best-business-corporate-wordpress-themes/" rel="friend"> business themes </a> or <a href="http://justfreethemes.com/" rel="friend">free themes</a>

 **Revive Old Post provides following features**